jao/termite/readme.md

 * add a config file option (at the user's home directory)
 * add database migration-like updates
 * add termite source auto-updates (probably using git)
-* add the option to start and stop working more than once a day, or at least break intervals other than lunch
 * add support to projects, and reports based on projects
 * add support to tags, and reports based on tags
 * add an online sync feature to keep databases updated between computers
+* add other countries locale information
 * add an export feature to convert the reports to pdf, csv, etc. (maybe now even to google docs using googlecl)
-* add other countries locale information

 ## License